 - G.1.c.1.
-The residency will include intensive training in neurology and related disciplines under the guidance of a Diplomate of the Specialty of Neurology who actively participates in the training program.
+The residency will include intensive training in neurology and related disciplines under the guidance of either an ACVIM Diplomate in the Specialty of Neurology or an ECVN Diplomate who actively participates in the training program.
 Credentials for the specialty examination in neurology may be submitted at the completion of a two-year residency program or in the beginning of the third year of a three-year residency. - G.1.c.2.
 A graduate degree program (M.S.) which includes a research component may be included in a three-year residency program.
-If a Ph.D. program is completed, at least a four-year program is anticipated.
+If a Ph.D. program is completed, at least a four-year program is anticipated. - G.1.c.3.
+Objective of the Residency Program The resident will receive sound academic and clinical training in neurology which will provide the basic educational requirements and capabilities for certification by the ACVIM, Specialty of Neurology.

-- G.1.c.3.
-Objective of the Residency Program The resident will receive sound academic and clinical training in neurology which will provide the basic educational requirements and capabilities for certification by the ACVIM, Specialty of Neurology. - G.1.c.4.
-Residency Training The resident shall receive intensive training under the in-house supervision of a Diplomate of the Specialty of Neurology in all aspects of neurology and related disciplines.
+G.1.c.4.
+Residency Training - The resident shall receive intensive training under the in-house supervision of either an ACVIM Diplomate in the Specialty of Neurology or an ECVN Diplomate in all aspects of neurology and related disciplines.